 Most of these categories are incredibly vague and finding ways to qualify is not difficult.
 Our favorite category of travel and the easiest to use is “Support for the Cuban People.”
 Just make sure that before your flight back to the U.S. you document several “cultural activities” (tours, art events, etc.) you will participate in during your stay.
 Although unlikely, U.S. Customs may want to review your itinerary on your return.
 Do not let this requirement deter you from visiting Cuba.

-There’s much more to know, so make sure you read the 11 Things to Know Before You Travel to Cuba in 2020.
+There's much more to know, so make sure you read the 11 Things to Know Before You Travel to Cuba.

 Getting To Havana

 While there are other airports outside of the capital city, U.S. travelers can only fly into Havana as of December 2019.